fmalina/revisions-blocl/activism/debtgeneration.md

 Such a situation is entirely corrosive to the rule of law, and democracy itself, but it is the situation…we are already in.
 Democracy was hard to win, but it was very easy to take it away.
-And it hasn’t been taken away by foreign powers or rabid terrorists; it was given away by political leaders too feeble to resist the influence and lure of the wealthy.
+And it hasn't been taken away by foreign powers or rabid terrorists; it was given away by political leaders too feeble to resist the influence and lure of the wealthy.

-What these simpletons don’t seem to realise is that they have given our money to the wrong people.
+What these simpletons don't seem to realise is that they have given our money to the wrong people.
 In order for real growth and sustainable recovery to happen we need investment by investors.
 People who take money and invest it in some sort of wealth production.
 Investment creates jobs, which creates income, which